Contact:

 Load paths in concrete and rock

 Concrete exhibits distributed crack networks due to aggregates and reinforcement, whereas rock shows directional fractures along discontinuities.
 Consequently: hydraulic wedge splitters work optimally in rock along prepared planes; concrete pulverizers control local bridging in concrete, reduce cross-sections, and guide cracks purposefully.
+Confinement from adjacent elements, reinforcement orientation, and embedment lengths should be considered to avoid unintended force redirection.

 Tool selection in the context of rock mechanics

 Tool selection arises from material, geometry, and boundary conditions.
 A mechanically reasoned approach reduces effort and emissions and improves execution quality.
+Where multiple options are viable, preference is given to solutions that keep vibrations and airborne dust low while achieving the required production rate.

 • Hydraulic wedge splitters: suitable for brittle, massive areas when tensile failure along planned lines is desired; useful in rock excavation, tunnel excavation preparation, and on massive concrete bodies.